metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 3. Once the wallet has enough Winc, the image folder is uploaded using `TurboAuthenticatedClient.uploadFolder()`, which returns a Manifest ID for the images.

-4. Using the image folder’s Manifest ID, metadata is generated for each image and saved to a folder.
-The metadata folder is then uploaded using `TurboAuthenticatedClient.uploadFolder()`, returning a Manifest ID that can be used for the escrow process.
+4. The metadata folder is then uploaded using `TurboAuthenticatedClient.uploadFolder()`, returning a Manifest ID that can be used for the escrow process.

 ### Calculating Required Lamports